ScottLogic/blog/_posts/2024-05-15-could-cars-help-predict-the-weather.md

 ---
 title: Could cars help predict the weather?
-date: 2024-05-15 17:00:00 Z
+date: 2024-05-17 10:00:00 Z
 categories:
 - Tech
 summary: The increase of in-car instrumentation over the years has opened up the opportunity to use this data as an input into weather modelling.
-Are we all driving around in mystic Minivans and clairvoyant Coupe’s?
+Are we all driving around in mystic minivans and clairvoyant coupés?
 author: rstrange
 ---